peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IO.Stream stream,
         PeterO.Cbor.CBOREncodeOptions options);

-Generates a CBOR object from a data stream in JavaScript Object Notation (JSON) format.
+Generates a CBOR object from a data stream in JavaScript Object Notation (JSON) format, using the specified options to control the decoding process.
 The JSON stream may begin with a byte-order mark (U+FEFF).
 Since version 2.0, the JSON stream can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).
 (In previous versions, only UTF-8 was allowed.)By default, if a JSON object has the same key, only the last given value will be used for each duplicated key.

 <b>Parameters:</b>